Preschool in Singapore: Child Care/Day Care Centres

-Childcare (also known as daycare) centres provide child care services and pre-school developmental programmes for children aged from 18 months to children below 7 years old.
+Childcare (also known as daycare) centres provide child care services and preschool developmental programmes for children aged from 18 months to children below 7 years old.
 Several centres also provide infant care programmes for infants aged from 2 to 18 months old.
 Childcare centres provide full-day and half-day care programmes to children below the age of seven, in addition to education programmes.

 Kindergartens

-Kindergartens provide pre-school developmental programmes for children aged about 2 years to children below 7 years of age.
+Kindergartens provide preschool developmental programmes for children aged about 2 years to children below 7 years of age.
 The programmes comprise at least Kindergarten 1 and Kindergarten 2.
 In addition, kindergartens may also provide programmes for Playgroup, Pre-Nursery (or Nursery 1), and Nursery (or Nursery 2) five days a week.
 Most kindergarten sessions range between 2 and 3 hours for Playgroup and Pre-Nursery, and between 3 and 4 hours for Nursery and Kindergartens 1 & 2.

 MOE Kindergarten

-There are 23 MOE kindergartens.
-Six more will open in 2020, which means a total of 29 MOE kindergartens will be participating in 2019 registration exercise.
-The ministry plans to run a total of 50 such centres by 2023.
+There are currently 50 MOE Kindergaretens across Singapore, with a total of 60 more kindergartens to be opened by 2027.
 Top priority for admissions go to Singaporean children from lower-income households living within 1 km of the MOE kindergarten.